T

 Insider tips

-• Download offline maps for areas with limited cell service, especially the Road to Hana.
+• Download offline maps as cell service can be spotty in many areas, particularly on the Road to Hana.

 Packing highlights